Gastric Bypass Recovery Time Off Work & Things You Can’t Do

 Dietary Limitations

-There are many dietary restrictions after gastric sleeve surgery that will be covered in another post but here are three that seem to be the most challenging for many patients:
+There are many dietary restrictions after gastric sleeve surgery that we will cover in another post but here are three that pose the most challenges for many patients:

 • Avoid caffeine after surgery for at least 3 months.